EntityProcess/GitContentSearch/README.md

 - **Searches Across Multiple File Types**: Search in Excel files (.xls, .xlsx) and text files (.txt, .sql, .cs, etc.).
 - **Log File**: Keeps track of all checked commits and results, allowing you to continue the search later.
 - **Commit Range**: Specify an earliest and latest commit to limit the search scope.
+- **Follow File History**: Use the `--follow` option to follow file renames and history across commits.

 ## Installation